Government Procurement Fraud Charges & Avoiding Criminal Liability

 Examples of Government Contract Fraud Schemes

-Embezzlement: Stealing money or property by a person who is in a position of trust, such as an employee or an agent.
+Embezzlement: Stealing money or property by a person in a position of trust, such as an employee or an agent.
 Embezzlers typically come into possession of money or property legally but take it fraudulently.
 Embezzlement is a white-collar crime and involves no physical violence.
 Embezzlement charges may be filed for almost any amount, but the amount of money taken usually determines the charge.
-High-profile embezzlement cases can involve the misappropriation of millions of dollars.
+High-profile embezzlement government procurement fraud cases can involve the misappropriation of millions of dollars.

 Fraudulent Invoices: Contractor submitting fraudulent invoices that may include false pricing and billing for substandard products or services.
 This is probably the most common issue that initiates an investigation for contract fraud schemes.